-- Return to the business of teaching and learning as soon as possible; - Embrace a concept of recovery as a process rather than an event.
-Recovery may occur over a protracted period of time; - Refer staff to services; - Provide services for children on the anniversary of the event (day after, week after, month after, etc); - Tell parents if school had a drill (ex. lock down) via email or letter; and - Develop a communication plan to let students and parents know where and how to access assistance to help them recover.
+- Return to the business of teaching and learning as soon as possible. - Embrace a concept of recovery as a process rather than an event.
+Recovery may occur over a protracted period of time. - Refer staff to services. - Provide services for children on the anniversary of the event (day after, week after, month after, etc.). - Tell parents/guardians if the school had a drill (e.g., lockdown) via email or letter. - Develop a communication plan to let students and parents/guardians know where and how to access assistance to help them recover.